 WHERE TO STAY TO VISIT GIALISKARI BEACH

 Paleochora is possibly the best place to stay in Crete if you’re looking to explore the spectacular but remote south Crete beaches and coastline.
 It’s the starting point for the Agia Roumeli ferry, which runs east along the breathtaking mountainous southern Crete coast.
-It’s also a good base for visiting Elafonissi beach during the season.
+It’s also a good base for visiting Elafonissi beach or Kedrodasos beach during the season.

 Otherwise, it’s also possible to see many Crete destinations, including Paleochora and Gialiskari, from the provincial capital, Chania.
 The main road runs from Chania to Paleochora via Tavronitis on the north coast: it’s less than two hours by road.
 You could comfortably drive there and back in a day trip.
 You can also just about do a day trip to Paleochora (and Gialiskari) from Chania by bus, though you won’t have a great deal of time to see the other great beaches in the area.